-“I have never really had a leadership experience and I am not sure I consider myself a leader, but I want to learn more.
+“I have never really had a leadership experience and I am not sure I consider myself a leader, but I want to learn more and develop my skills.
 Is this an appropriate program for me?”

 What is “socially engaged research” and what does it have to do with leadership?